Mintbase/mintbase-js/packages/sdk/src/mintOnMetadata/README.md

 # Mint on Metadata (v2)

 Mint on [previously created metadata](../createMetadata/README.md).
 Make sure to attach the required price!
+If the metadata was created using the `ftAddress` parameter, you need to make sure to pass the same the `ftAddress` to this method.

 If you want specific token IDs, you can specify those via the `tokenIds` parameter.
 If your token IDs are already in use, this will cause a smart contract panic.
 You can also mint multiple tokens without specifying token IDs using the `amount` parameter.
 Make sure that there is no mismatch between your `tokenIds` and `amount` parameters.

 The `nftContactId` can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

 If you want to mint on a v1 smart contract, please use the [corresponding method](../mint/README.md).